 Running a campaign to get social media followers using a QR Code?
 Why stop at Facebook?
-Social Media QR Code lets you create a landing page that contains links to all your social media pages.
-Your audience can choose their favourite social media platform to follow you.
+Use a Social Media QR Code.
+It lets you create a landing page that contains links to all your social media pages.
+Your audience can choose their favorite social media platform to follow you.

 Create a Social Media QR Code now.